Create a developer site on an existing Office 365 subscription

 In the navigation tree on the left, expand Admin, and then select SharePoint.

-In the SharePoint admin center, on the Site Collections tab, select New > Private Site Collection.
+In the SharePoint admin center, on the Sites menu, select Active Sites .

-In the New Site Collection dialog box, provide information about your developer site.
+In the Create Site Collection dialog box, provide information about your developer site.

 Field Value Title The name you want to give your developer site.
-Public Website Address list A domain name and a URL path—either /sites/ or /teams/—and then
+Web Site Address list A domain name and a URL path—either /sites/ or /teams/—and then

 type a URL name for the site collection.